“That ingrained fear of saying the wrong thing:”

 The comments are like a cosy blanket that spreads warmth and comfort.

-I marvel at the stamina of my friends keeping it up over the last three years, never failing.
+I marvel at the stamina of my friends keeping it up since 2026, never failing.
 Their knowledge of my chemo and insight into my routine makes me happy:

 „What time is it tomorrow?“